Compilation from sources

 pip install --no-build-isolation .

-In particular, if you use macOS, the clang compiler may fail to compile multipers if the aligned-new compiler optimization is enabled; in that case, please disable it in the setup.py file by uncommenting the following line.
+In particular, if you use an old version of macOS, the clang compiler may fail to compile multipers if the aligned-new compiler optimization is enabled; in that case, pass the following flags during configure/build.

 External libraries